evanmoss/SwiftSim/README.md

 ```

 ## Other Bail Conditions
-Currently, the other condition that will cause -1.0 to be returned is if an input array is empty.
+Currently, the other condition that will cause -1.0 to be returned is if both input arrays are empty, or one of them is empty and the current mode is Cosine, Tanimoto, or Hamming.